Time series classification with random convolution kernels: pooling operators and input representations matter: On the importance of choosing the right input representations and pooling operator

 To assess the influence of input representations and pooling operators on the performance of transformations based on random convolution kernels, we conducted a comparison using 112 selected datasets of the UCR archive~\cite{dau_ucr_2018}.
-This comparison involved the original MiniRocket and modified versions, which utilized GMP, MPV, MIPV, and LSPV as pooling operators instead of PPV.
+This comparison involved the original MiniRocket and modified versions, which utilized ZC, MPV, MIPV, and LSPV as pooling operators instead of PPV.
+GMP was excluded, as it was outperformed in virtually all cases.
 Additionally, we incorporated the first-order difference (DIFF) as an extra input representation.
-Classifiers are denoted using a notation $\textbf{PO\_IR}$ depending on the pooling operator $\textbf{PO}$ used ($PO \in \{PPV, GMP, MPV, MIPV, LSPV\}$) and the input representation $\textbf{IR}$ used (MIX denoting the concatenation of the first order difference DIFF and the base representation).
+Classifiers are denoted using a notation $\textbf{PO\_IR}$ depending on the pooling operator $\textbf{PO}$ used ($PO \in \{PPV, ZC, MPV, MIPV, LSPV\}$) and the input representation $\textbf{IR}$ used (MIX denoting the concatenation of the first order difference DIFF and the base representation).
 We then compared $15$ possible transformations, which are formally defined in Section~\ref{sec:selfrocket:fg}.
-These transformations correspond to combinations of these 5 potential pooling operators with these 3 possible input representations: the base representation, Diff, and MIX.
-It is worth mentioning that we also conducted experiments using multiple pooling operators, rather than selecting just one as described here.
+These transformations correspond to combinations of these 5 potential pooling operators with these 3 possible input representations: the base representation, DIFF, and MIX.
+It is worth mentioning that we also conducted experiments using multiple pooling operators, obtained by concatenating two or more $PO$, rather than selecting just one as described here.
 However, our preliminary results suggested that using multiple operators did not yield performances as effective as those discussed in this section.

-Table~\ref{fig:TAB35ALLPO} illustrates the mean classification accuracy across $30$ resamples of some datasets included in UCR archive for the $15$ possible transforms.
+Table~\ref{fig:TAB35ALLPO} illustrates the mean classification accuracy across $30$ resamples of the first $35$ datasets included in UCR archive for the $15$ possible transforms.
 For each dataset, the number in bold indicates the highest overall accuracy achieved.
 Note that the PPV column is also the performance of the original MiniRocket classifier.

 Figure~\ref{img:count_PO} shows the number of datasets in the UCR archive for which the modified MiniRocket version performs the best.
-If PPV\_MIX is the best transform on average, it is outperformed by others in most cases ($78.57\%$).
+If PPV\_MIX is the best transform on average, it is outperformed by others in most cases (93 cases over 112 $\approx 83\%$).

 Figure~\ref{img:CDD_PO} displays the critical difference diagram~\cite{demsar2006statistical} of the 15 possible transforms for the different datasets.
 In Appendix~\ref{sec:A1}, the distribution of classification accuracy is also provided as box plots in Figure~\ref{fig:Distrib_PO_Detailed}.